CTUAvastLab/JsonGrinder.jl/docs/src/developers.md

 Requirements on an extractor
 1. The extractor should implemented as a *functor* (a callable structure) with an abstract supertype `JsonGrinder.AbstractExtractor.`
 2. The extractor has to return a subtype of `Mill.AbstractNode` with the correct number of samples.
-3. The extractor has to handle `missing`, typically by delegating this to appropriate Mill structures.
+3. The extractor has to handle `missing`, typically by delegating this to appropriate Mill structures, (see more details in [Handling empty bags](@ref)).
-4. The extractor has to create a sample with zero observations (`extractempty`).
+4. The extractor has to create a sample with zero observations when `extractempty` is passed as argument.

 Let's demonstrate the creation of a new extractor on an extractor, that would represent the sentence as a bag of words.